 The Company continues to adhere to its policy on customer base expansion and existing customer retention to reduce the risk.
+In addition, the Company focuses on work efficiency and cost reduction of unnecessary items for maintaining its competitiveness.

 Losing Skilled and Experienced Personnel in Foundation Works